Dual Identity: Why I Maintain Two Websites

 Trust and Truth Are Not the Same Thing

-DIY Means Owning the Whole Stack
+DIY Means Owning the Stack

 • static sites